Haitianisgood/redis-ctl/README.md

 # IPC

 The server and daemon uses `/tmp/details.json` and `/tmp/poll.json` as default IPC files.
 You could change the directory for those temp files by passing the same `PERMDIR` environ to the web application and the daemon.

+# NOT SUPPORT

+This project is not support redis's "Password Authentication"  because of using redis-trib(itself not support password authentication)

+# Q&A

+1. About mysql-devel

+The redis-ctl can support mysql5.5(Personally, I confirmed) but not support 5.1.If you use mysql5.5 on centos：

+    yum list |grep mysql |grep devel
+    yum -y install mysql55-devel